igl2/Save-My-Jam/README.md

 - Allows users to save the custom playlist to their Spotify account

 ## Technologies
-- HTML5
+- HTML5 - Served as the skeleton of the application
-- CSS3
+- CSS3 - Served as the styling for the application
-- React
+- React - The framework used to organize components of the application
-- Spotify API
+- Spotify API - Third party API used to fetch songs to the application

 ## Collaborators
 - Codecademy